-The enactment of AB 1825 would require all CDI-regulated individual policies that do not cover maternity service to do so, thus expanding maternity services coverage to 963,000 enrollees, including 240,700 women aged 19 to 44 years.
+The enactment of AB 185 would require all CDI-regulated individual policies that do not cover maternity service to do so, thus expanding maternity services coverage to 1,184,000 enrollees, including 263,600 women aged 19 to 44 years.
 However, most women are likely to continue to face large out-of-pocket expenditures for maternity services regardless of whether or not their insurance policy includes maternity benefits.
-This is because about 70% of the women in CDI-regulated individual policies are currently in HDHPs and prenatal care is usually subject to the HDHP deductible.
-Even the women currently enrolled in non-HDHPs frequently face high cost-sharing requirements in the CDI-regulated individual market, and some might also choose to switch to HDHPs post-mandate in order to save on premiums.
+This is because about 76% of the enrollees in CDI-regulated individual policies are currently in HDHPs and prenatal care is usually subject to the HDHP deductible.
+Even the women currently enrolled in non-HDHPs frequently face high cost-sharing requirements in the CDI-regulated individual market, and some might also choose to switch to HDHPs postmandate in order to save on premiums.

-The changes in premiums resulting from AB 1825 would affect the number of individuals who maintain privately funded health insurance.
+The changes in premiums resulting from AB 185 would affect the number of individuals who maintain privately funded health insurance.
 This is discussed in further detail in the subsection "Changes in coverage as a result of premium increases."